skcin7/ama/README.md

 # Ask Me Anything

-Git repository created for the purpose of creating a forum to enable people to ask me questions using the "Issues" feature on Github.
+Git repository created for the purpose of enabling a forum for asking and responding to general questions on Github.
 NOTE: Anything means *anything*, so personal questions, money, work, life, code, projects, politics, religion, whatever, are all fair game. 👍

 To ask me a question, [click here](../../issues/new)!